JohnKearney2020/mtgReactProject/README.md

 ### Features
 *Dynamic Background Images*
 - Background images change automatically based on the set users select
-- Currently this feature works when one, and only one set is chosen by the user.
+- Currently this feature works when one, and only one set is chosen by the user
 - Custom header images are made by me (the artwork is made by the original artist)
 - Not all sets are supported (there are well over 100, after all), but try the following sets to see the dynamic backgrounds in action:
   - *Commander Legends*